ErinMorelli/em-beer-manager/README.md

 *by Erin Morelli*

 Manage your beers with WordPress.
-Integrates simply with Untappd beer checkins.
+Integrates simply with Untappd beer check-ins.
 Great for everyone from home brewers to professional breweries!

 ## Overview ###